 where is shell park?

-Shell Park is a large park, playground and garden pace in Oakville.
+Shell Park is a large park, playground and garden in Oakville.
 It’s located on Lakeshore Ave., just east of Great Lakes Drive.
 With ample free parking, at various lots throughout the park, you’ll find a spot easily if you drive over.

 Shell Park Playground Oakville